sylvain69780/AdventOfCode2022web/README.md

 Day 27 is a Sudoku Solver, with no relation with Advent of Code !

 Below [Advent of Code Legal notice](https://adventofcode.com/about), it allows me to publish here the code of my solutions.

+I also use [ImageShap](https://sixlabors.com/pricing/) for some bitmap visualizations, free for personal non profit use.